ai-cfia/ailab-datastore/metadata-doc.md

                 Notebook -) Azure Storage: Processing files into metadata DataScientist->> Azure Storage: Use files to train the model
 ```
+This sequence illustrate the manual task done by our team to maintain the storage of user's data.
 ### Legend
 | Element                | Description                                                                                                                |
 | ---------------------- | -------------------------------------------------------------------------------------------------------------------------- |